You’re not someone who cares about tradition in your fiction, are you?

 True, I’m addressing you as the audience.
 But there’s still a protagonist to this story, and it’s me, in the first person.
-I’m the one “behind” this post.
+I’m the person behind this post.

 In fiction, pure second-person POV uses the perspective of a single character, the protagonist, to tell the story.
-This character is well-defined, with habits and traits and a unique personality.
+This character is well-defined, with habits, traits and a unique personality.
 The reader is simply placed “behind” this character, seeing and experiencing the world through his eyes, body and mind.

 Eventually you ascend the stairs to the street.
 You think of Plato’s pilgrims climbing out of the cave, from the shadow world of appearances toward things as they really are, and you wonder if it is possible to change in this life.

-As you can see, there is no “I” in the second-person POV.
+As you can see, there is no “I” in this second person example.
 There might be a “he” or “him,” whenever the protagonist is interacting with someone, but your principal pronouns are “you,” “your” and “yours.”